 Should I be using wrist straps every time I train?

 If you do want to use wrist straps, do not use it all the time.
 The reason is that you don’t want to rely on them every time you lift.
-Lifting with them on all the time can cause weakness in the muscle.
+Lifting with them on all the time can cause weakness in those specific the muscles.

 It is best to use them when you are lifting near or on your 1RM where the extra support is needed.
-80%-90% of your 1RM is ideal.
-When your grip starts to fall, then incorporate this gym accessory.
+Usually 80-90 percent of your 1RM is ideal.
+When your grip starts to fail, then incorporate this gym accessory.
 But if you can lift without the straps and prefer this, then don’t worry about them.